 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the D-LUX 5 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So how do things add up?
 Is the Leica D-LUX 5 better than the Pentax K-3 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica D-LUX 5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.